zurinaza/KAPP-UPM/README.md

 ];

 const MACRO = [
-  ["Curriculum &amp; course syllabus", "Faculty / Senate", "Approved at faculty level and locked for the accreditation cycle.", "You cannot remove a topic — but the depth, sequence and framing within it are yours."], ["CO–PO mapping", "Programme committee", "Each Course Outcome is formally mapped to Programme Outcomes and taxonomy levels.", "The mapping is fixed; how you evidence attainment against it is not."], ["EAC requirements (WK / WP / EA)", "Engineering Accreditation Council", "Knowledge Profiles, Complex Problem attributes and Engineering Activities are externally defined.", "You choose which activities demonstrate them — and most courses under-use EA."], ["Credit hours &amp; SLT", "University", "Student Learning Time is fixed by the credit structure.", "The split between lecture, tutorial and independent learning within it is negotiable."], ["Timetable &amp; room allocation", "Faculty administration", "Slots and venues are centrally scheduled across programmes.", "Book a lab, plant or outdoor space early and the venue stops being a constraint."], ["Student list &amp; cohort size", "Registrar", "You teach whoever enrols, in whatever number.", "Grouping, pairing and roles within the cohort are entirely your design."]
+  ["Curriculum &amp; course syllabus", "Faculty / Senate", "Locked for the accreditation cycle.", "Depth, sequence and framing are still yours."], ["CO–PO mapping", "Programme committee", "Outcomes formally mapped to taxonomy levels.", "How you evidence attainment is not fixed."], ["Accreditation bodies requirements", "", "Understand audit requirements.", ""], ["Credit hours &amp; SLT", "University", "Fixed by the credit structure.", "The lecture / tutorial / independent split is negotiable."], ["Timetable &amp; rooms", "Faculty administration", "Centrally scheduled across programmes.", "Book a lab or plant early and the venue stops being a constraint."], ["Student list &amp; cohort size", "Registrar", "You teach whoever enrols.", "Grouping, pairing and roles are your design."]
 ];

 const MICRO = [
-  ["Lecture notes &amp; teaching materials", "Everything students read, watch or handle is authored by you.", "Replace a static diagram with a video demo, or a real object they can handle."], ["Delivery mode &amp; platform", "How the content reaches them — and whether they are passive while it does.", "Flip the lecture, run a space lecture, or bring in an industry speaker."], ["Learning activities", "The single highest-value thing you control: what students actually DO.", "Build a tower, dry a sample, trace a live line on the pilot plant."], ["Assessment design &amp; format", "Within the approved weighting, the FORM of the assessment is yours.", "An experiment-based test instead of a paper test, at the same 15%."], ["Sequencing within a topic", "What comes first changes what students are ready to understand.", "Let them fail at the problem first, then teach the method they needed."], ["Feedback &amp; classroom climate", "How safe it feels to be wrong determines how much thinking happens out loud.", "Live polling that redirects your teaching instead of just scoring them."]
+  ["Teaching materials", "Everything they read, watch or handle is yours.", "A video demo, or a real object they can handle."], ["Delivery mode", "How it reaches them — and whether they stay passive.", "Flip the lecture, or bring in an industry speaker."], ["Learning activities", "The highest-value thing you control.", "Build a tower, dry a sample, trace a live line."], ["Assessment format", "The weighting is fixed.
+The form is yours.", "An experiment-based test at the same 15%."], ["Sequencing", "What comes first changes what they can absorb.", "Let them fail first, then teach the method."], ["Feedback &amp; climate", "How safe it feels to be wrong.", "Live polling that redirects your teaching."]
 ];

 const CYCLE = [